 In fact, several Titanic survivors actually stayed here following the tragedy, as well as famous musicians like Miles Davis and Buddy Holly throughout the 50s and 60s.

-And with a hotel this next level old and this historic, it’s no surprise that a ghost or two has decided to take up residence here.
+And with a hotel this next level old and this historic, it’s no surprise that a ghost or two has decided to take up residence here, making this one of the most haunted hotels in New York City.
 Perhaps they were former guests who aren’t willing to say goodbye to such a beautiful and welcoming place?

 Well, whatever their reasons are for staying, the ghosts that you are most likely to run into here are two young boys who are dressed in their pajamas.
 Precocious little poltergeists who can often be seen playing games on the lobby stairs.

-However, some guests have also reported seeing an elderly man with a cane wandering through the hotel’s hallways.
+However, some guests at this haunted hotel in New York have also reported seeing an elderly man with a cane wandering through the hotel’s hallways.
 And just in case you were a bit concerned, all three of the spirits don’t really interact with guests.
 So phew, you can breathe a HUGE sigh of relief there.

 That being said, even though this is one of the most haunted hotels in New York, you wouldn’t know from wandering around the Wolcott itself since staff members here are incredibly friendly and most of the ghosties here tend to ignore those of us who aren’t otherworldly.

 Therefore, I don’t think you’ll have the pleasure of making any supernatural friends here.

 And truth be told, the hotel owner, Scott Erlich, doesn’t really mind having his establishment referred to as a “haunted hotel” since he feels like the ghosts add a certain historic charm to the place.
 Plus, they really only pop up from time to time and aren’t really much of an inconvenience.